pocari/fixed-layout-mapper/README.md

     #=> #<struct f1=["0", #<struct sub_f1="1", sub_f2="23"]>

 you can use sub layout in map method.
-if symbol is set to the second argument in map method, use its layout.
+if symbol is passed to the second argument in map method, use its layout.

     mapper = FixedLayoutMapper::Mapper.define_layout do
       layout :sub1 do